RESPONSIBILITY FOR REDACTION

 Attorneys and pro se parties who attended the hearing are solely responsible for the redaction of the information in a transcript.
 Transcribers are not responsible for identifying a need for redaction or for redacting transcripts absent a request by an attorney or pro se party.
 The redaction procedures for transcripts (as well as the 90-day restriction policy) apply only to transcripts of federal courtroom proceedings.
 Specific information regarding the redaction and transcript policy may be found here.

-Unless other arrangements are made with the Court, all requests must:
+Unless other arrangements are made with the Court, and pursuant to Fed.
+R. Bankr.
+P. 9037(h)(1), all requests must:

 2. identify each of the affected cases;